Jan Močnik

-Jan Močnik (born 27 March 1987) is a Slovenian professional basketball player.
+Jan Močnik (born 27 March 1987) is a Slovenian retired professional basketball player.

 Professional career

-Močnik grew up in Nova Gorica, where he played for local team Nova Gorica in the second national league of Slovenia.
-He left Nova Gorica as a loaned player in Kraški zidar in the 2003 season and stayed there for 3 years.
-Then he returned to Nova Gorica.
+Močnik grew up in Nova Gorica, where he played for local team KK Nova Gorica in the Slovenian second division.
+He left the team for Kraški zidar Sežana in 2003 and stayed there for three years, before returning to Nova Gorica.

 Union Olimpija

-In the 2007/08 season he signed with the Slovenian Basketball League, Adriatic League and Euroleague club Union Olimpija for a 3 year contract.
-During the 2007/08 season he won the Slovenian League championship and Slovenian Basketball Cup with them.
-In Euroleague, he averaged 1.1 and 0.7 rebounds and 1.3 assists in 11 games.
+In the 2007–08 season, Močnik signed with the Slovenian Basketball League, Adriatic League and Euroleague club Union Olimpija on a three-year contract.
+During the 2007–08 season, he won the Slovenian League championship and Slovenian Basketball Cup.
+In Euroleague, he averaged 1.1 and 0.7 rebounds and 1.3 assists in eleven games.
 In the Adriatic League, he played 9 minutes per game over 20 games, and he averaged 2.4 points and 0.2 rebounds.
-He also played in Slovenian League All-Star 2007.
+He also played in the Slovenian League All-Star game in 2007.
 In the summer of 2012, he signed a new contract with Union Olimpija.

-On 19 December 2014, he signed with the Helios Suns of the Telemach League for the 2014-15 season.
+On 19 December 2014, he signed with the Helios Suns of the Slovenian Basketball League for the 2014–15 season.

 On 3 January 2015, Močnik had 17 assists against Portorož, breaking the Slovenian League single-game assists record (held by Daniel Vujasinović and Boris Jeršin for 16).
-In the 2014-15 season he averaged 12.8 points, 7.0 assists and 1.9 rebounds.
+In the 2014–15 season he averaged 12.8 points, 7.0 assists and 1.9 rebounds.

-On 9 June 2015, Močnik signed new one-year deal with Helios.
+On 9 June 2015, Močnik signed a new one-year deal with Helios.

-On 4 November 2016, he signed with HKK Široki of the Bosnian League for the 2016-17 season.
+On 4 November 2016, he signed with HKK Široki of the Bosnian League for the 2016–17 season.

-Močnik played two seasons (2017-2018 and 2018-2019) in the Czech top division team BK Olomoucko.
+Močnik played two seasons (2017–18 and 2018–19) for the Czech top division team BK Olomoucko.
 He was one of the starting five in his first season, in which he finished with the highest assists per game, 6.9.

-On 4 September 2019 he signed a contract with Slovenian third division team KD Nova Gorica mladi.
+On 4 September 2019, he signed a contract with the Slovenian third division team Gorica.

 International career

-Močnik was a member of the Slovenian U20 national team.
-He played at 2007 European Championship.
-He scored 9.3 points, made 5 assists in 8 games.
+Močnik was a member of the Slovenia under-20 national team.
+He played at the 2007 FIBA Europe Under-20 Championship, where he scored 9.3 points and made 5 assists in 8 games.